-OpenSpecimen v4.1 Release
+OpenSpecimen v4.1.x Release

 OpenSpecimen v4.1 has the following new features:Bulk delete of objectsExport of admin objects (to move data from test to production environments)Specimen list within containersLink collection protocol with distribution protocolOne-click distribution of specimensSupport for multiple ethnicities and clinical diagnosisSupport for participant level custom forms (i.e. global across all CPs)Detailed release notes: Click here